-A Stormwater Management Permit (see §200A-325 (Stormwater Management Permit)) shall not be required for development and redevelopment that: (1) Cumulatively disturbs less than one (1) acre and is not part of a larger common plan of development or sale is exempt from the provisions of this Subpart B; or (2) Occurs within a designated water supply watershed under the low-density option.
+A Stormwater Management Permit (see §200A-325 (Stormwater Management Permit)) shall not be required for development and redevelopment that:

+- A. Cumulatively disturbs less than one (1) acre and is not part of a larger common plan of development or sale is exempt from the provisions of this Subpart B; or - B. Occurs within a designated water supply watershed under the low-density option is exempt from the provisions of Subpart B.